 So our family (my side of the family) is known for spontaneous events.
 (My husband is still getting used to it).
-So we decide the morning of a Saturday, that we are heading for a day trip to Sea World, San Diego.
+So we decide the morning of a Saturday, that we are heading for an exciting day trip to Sea World, San Diego.
 Talk about spontaneous right?
 It’s about an hour and half drive so it wasn’t as bad, although the kids constantly if we were there yet.

 My sister gets discounts for tickets through her work, so we got the fun pass for the year.
 Fun pass is like an annual pass but with some blocked dates.
 Sea World was having a spring break special, so we were able to get additional discounts.
 As with the pandemic and sea world taking precautions, they did ask that we make reservations in advance.
 We were lucky to get reservations that morning.
 And the day trip to Sea World San Diego started with an unknowing day of adventures.